podeatra/CTF-Writeups/README.md

 # CTF Writeups

+## picoCTF
+- [PCAP Analysis Challenge](picoctf-pcap-analysis.md) – Analyzing a poisoned `.pcap` file to extract a hidden flag using Wireshark and CyberChef.

 CTF's along the way, learning and using skills i learned through courses online and experimenting.

 Recommended by others ( friends ), to keep track of progress and put skills to actual use.